BP Gulf Oil Settlement Announced

 Posted on behalf of Goldberg Finnegan, LLC on Mar 03, 2012 in Oil Spill

-We are pleased to report that late last night, less than 72 hours before the trial was scheduled to begin, the Plaintiff Steering Committee in the BP Gulf Oil Spill Litigation announced a settlement with BP. this settlement should fully compensate hundreds of thousands of victims of the Deepwater Horizon explosion which occurred in April 2010.
+We are pleased to report that late last night, less than 72 hours before the trial was scheduled to begin, the Plaintiff Steering Committee in the BP Gulf Oil Spill Litigation announced a settlement with BP.
+This settlement should fully compensate hundreds of thousands of victims of the Deepwater Horizon explosion which occurred in April 2010.

 Claimants can participate in either or both settlement programs.
 It is anticipated that the level of proof required to participate in these settlements will be lower than the levels of proof required by the GCCF.
-Therefore, if you had a claim that was denied by the GCCF you should contact an attorney about possibly making a claim under these new settlement terms. the settlement's intent is to be inclusive of all persons and businesses damaged by the oil spill.
+Therefore, if you had a claim that was denied by the GCCF you should contact a BP oil spill attorney about possibly making a claim under these new settlement terms.
+The settlement's intent is to be inclusive of all persons and businesses damaged by the oil spill.
 Unlike the GCCF's rigid formulas, each claimant will be able to choose the months used to measure lost income or profits based on historical earnings; and there will be compensation paid for lost growth potential (known as a Risk Transfer Premium or "RTP") Multiplier.
 The specific Risk Transfer Premium Multiplier will depend on the location and nature of the claimant's business.

-If you are interested in participating in the settlement contact us at 888-213-8140.
+If you are interested in participating in the settlement contact us at (888) 213-8140.